pwdel/matlab-python/README.md

 Loss functions should not be blindly adopted for all applications.

-# Regression Uing Parametric Modeling
+# Regression Using Parametric Modeling

 # Regression Using Parametric Modeling
 # Classification Using Parametric Modeling